What is Gynecomastia?

 All human beings, including men, have breast tissue.
 Men and boys sometimes experience abnormal development of the breast tissue, producing an appearance that is embarrassing in social situations.
 Although this condition most often occurs during puberty and in late middle age, it can develop at any age.
 When it occurs in pubertal boys, it often resolves with maturity.

-If resolution does not occur or when gynecomastia develops later in life, male breast reduction in Bergen County and Englewood, New Jersey with Dr. Richard D’Amico may be necessary to give the chest a more ideal male shape.
+If resolution does not occur or when gynecomastia develops later in life, male breast reduction in Bergen County and Englewood, New Jersey with Dr. Richard D’Amico & Dr. Ferrauiola may be necessary to give the chest a more ideal male shape.

 What are the benefits of Gynecomastia Surgery?

 Gynecomastia is not a medical concern.
 However, this condition can have a profoundly detrimental effect on a man’s sense of self-esteem.
 Men with excess breast tissue may believe that fat is to blame and may develop unhealthy habits in an effort to reduce breast size.
 Men may hide their shape with clothing or with compression garments, leading them to worry about what may happen if someone were to see their real physique.
 Ultimately, the benefit of male breast reduction is that a man can finally feel like himself.

 Ideal candidates for male breast reduction are otherwise healthy and have had an evaluation by their family doctor to exclude hormonal causes of abnormal breast development.

 What Causes Gynecomastia?

 Several factors may contribute to the development of gynecomastia.
 These include:

 - An imbalance between estrogen and testosterone.
 All men and women have both sex hormones and can experience the dominance of either.
 Estrogen dominance is a relatively common factor in gynecomastia.

 - Medications and supplements, such as some antibiotics, anabolic steroids, and tricyclic antidepressants